Discover the National Drink of Dominica: Sorrel Drink

 2. Infuse: Cover and steep 20–30 minutes (longer for deeper color and tartness).

-3. Strain: Strain the liquid into a pitcher, pressing the solids well.
+3. Strain: Strain the liquid into a pitcher, pressing down on the solids firmly.

 4. Sweeten & chill: Stir in sugar while warm.
 Cool, then refrigerate.
 Serve cold over ice if desired.